azamaulanaaa/gitit/examples/compose/readme.md

 - `-e CONTAINER_CLI=docker`: Sets the CONTAINER_CLI environment variable to docker. the options only `nerdctl` or `docker` This tells the application inside the container which container runtime CLI to use for its internal operations.

 - `-e BASE_DIR=/mnt/sda/selfhost`: Sets the BASE_DIR environment variable to `/mnt/sda/selfhost`.
 This path specifies where the application within the container should store its data or configurations on the host system.

+- `-e PROFILE="cloudflared tinyproxy"`: Sets the PROFILE environment variable.
+This variable allows users to deploy the compose file for specific profiles, with multiple profiles separated by spaces.

 - `-p 8000:80`: Maps port 8000 on your host machine to port 80 inside the container.
 This means you can access the application running on port 80 inside the container by navigating to `http://your-host-ip:8000` in your web browser.